LIMUNIMI/TM-Pedretti_Davide-Sound_classification_in_the_presence_of_missing_samples/README.md

 [Experiments with: no corruption, only training set corruption, only test set corruption, train and test sets corruption (with corruption lengths of 250/32000, 500, 1000, 2000, 4000, 8000)]
 * Hyperparameter tuning in order to obtain better classification results
 * Reconstruction using a GAN, passing through the mel spectrogram
-* Classification after reconstruction, directly giving YAMNet the reconstructed spectrograms (to be completed)
+* Classification after reconstruction, directly giving YAMNet the reconstructed spectrograms

 The code is structured in the following way:
 1. ***data_creation.py***: script that creates npz files containing waveforms (both for the 8000 and 16000 s.rate cases).